cal-weng/terminus/docs/manual/best-practices/expand-storage-in-olares.md

 ---
 # Expand storage in Olares

-This document describes how to expand storage in Olares, including connecting to an SMB server, using automatically mounted USB storage devices, and manually mounting HDDs or SSDs in a Linux environment.
+This document describes how to expand storage in Olares, including connecting to an SMB server, using automatically mounted USB storage devices, and manually mounting HDDs or SSDs from the Linux hosting environment.

 ## Connect to an SMB server

-Olares supports accessing local or remote file servers through the **SMB protocol**.

-This method is ideal for **data sharing** and **team collaboration**.
+You can easily mount Server Message Block (SMB) shares in Olares to access and manage shared files.

 1. On the Olares web interface, navigate to **Files** > **External** > **Connect to server**.